 - the UE shall set the Modulation and coding scheme as indicated by higher layers.

 - the UE shall set the "Priority" field according to the highest priority among those priority(s) indicated by higher layers corresponding to the transport block.
+Priority field ‘000’ corresponds to priority ‘1’, priority field ‘001’ corresponds to priority ‘2’, and so on.

 - the UE shall set the Time gap between initial transmission and retransmission field, the Frequency resource location of the initial transmission and retransmission field, and the Retransmission index field such that the set of time and frequency resources determined for PSSCH according to Subclause 14.1.1.4C is in accordance with the PSSCH resource allocation indicated by the configured sidelink grant.